MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 - To access Jupyter lab, use the output ec2 public dns at ``` :8888/?token=easy ```

 ## TO DO:
-- Include volume(s) for persistence(right now if the docker container dies, data is lost, though also it would need to be manually spun back up, which is why k8s looks attractive for self-healing.)
 - IAM role for this project only assumed via.
 STS.
 - Change ingress rules to be SSH and move ephemeral port opening to NACL.
 - Use salted hash password for entry instead of insecure token, or at least pass the token string in as input to tf.